marko-knoebl/cc-course-web/chapter-4-exercise-4-request-logging.md

 Only log the last 20 requests.
 Before adding another request to the log, check if there are already 20, and make room by deleting the oldest if necessary

-Question (send the answer to Marko in Discord): _teading_, _writing_ and _deleting_ are all asynchronous in mongodb.
+Question (send the answer to Marko in Discord): _reading_, _writing_ and _deleting_ are all asynchronous in mongodb.
 What problem could happen if two new log events happen at basically the same time?

 ## Task 3: make access statistics available in the API